 - Darkening of the skin around the eyes

-Eczema can appear on different parts of the body, such as:
+Eczema can appear on different parts and locations of the body, such as:

 - The front of the arms and legs, cheeks, or scalp in infants